gdavidbutler/pthreadChannel/README.md

 ### Notes

 Channels can be sent over channels!
-Since pthreads are created with a single void * parameter, it can reference a "control" channel where other channels are Get/Put.
-(see chanSock.c for an example.
-Each pthread's initial parameter is a control channel.)

 Channels are uni-directional, flowing from Put to Get.
 But a thread can use a channel in half-duplex mode (Get/Put direction can be reversed using PutWait).